-Kendell is such a faithful team member, he has such a servants heart and is always looking to help the people around him.
+Kendell is a faithful team member, he has such a servants heart and is always looking to help the people around him.

 “Most people need love and acceptance a lot more than they need advice.”